andresuarezz26/top-android-interview-questions/README.md

 # Android Interview Question for your next interview

-Recopilatory of theorical Android interview questions, answers, youtube videos, post and github repos related capturing the concepts of every Android Dev must know for an interview.
+Recopilatory of Android interview that potentially can be asked in an interview.
+This repo contains a mix of basic and tricky questions.

 This information comes from real Android interview questions and information of interviews published in the web.